Allegheny-Computer-Science-203-S2020/cs203-S2020-conduct/conduct.md

     * Create an agenda of things that need to be reviewed and fixed
     * Participate in the discussions in a respectful and courteous manner
     * Provide constructive criticism and propose solutions for issues faced
-    * Receive feedback and work on improving in the future, criticism is not personal
+    * Receive feedback and use it to improve future work
     * Work together to fix any issues with the project after its launch

 * **Unacceptable Conduct (U):**